jstormes/LdapConnector/README.md

 ```

+## Interactive Testing

+The interactive testing code is in `bin\test_ldap.php`.

+* `docker-compose run bash`
+  * `test_ldap.php`
+  * LDAP Username: `testUser`
+  * Password: `test`

+To test with your own LDAP setup change the line
+`LDAP_SERVER: LOOPBACK:us.loopback.world:DC=us,DC=loopback,DC=world:OpenLDAP` in the file `docker-compose.yml` to point
+to your own server and restart the docker-compose command.

+This Interactive Testing session uses XDebug, change the XDebug line to match your setup.

 ## Mock LdapAdapters

 The LdapAdapter is mostly a wrapper for code that is difficult to unit test.
 To make TDD simpler, I created mock